-These final stages of non-REM sleep are the deepest sleep stages.
-Stages three and four are known as slow wave, or delta, sleep.
-Your body performs a variety of important health-promoting tasks in these final non-REM stages.
+This final stage of non-REM sleep is the deepest sleep stage.
+Stage N3 sleep is known as slow-wave, or delta, sleep.
+Your body performs a variety of important health-promoting tasks in this final non-REM stage.

 - arousal from sleep is difficult